So what size TV do I need?

 The movie theater specification maxim sets 30-36 degrees as the optimal viewing angles.
 To achieve a “cinematic immersive experience”, most of all, you want a screen size that pushes the limits of your field of vision.

 THX recommends a display that fills 40 degrees of your field of vision, while SMPTE recommends 30 degrees.
-To achieve the “immersion effect”, we recommend pushing the limit of the larger screen sizes based upon your viewing distance.
+To achieve the “immersion effect”, and the optimal viewing experience, we recommend pushing the limit on a larger screen size based on your viewing distance.

 It’s Time To Buy A New HDTV

 You’ve done it!
-You now have the concepts and tools to determined the perfect size TV for your room.
+You now have the concepts and tools to determine the perfect size TV for your room.

 It’s great to understand the key rules, but every situation and room is different.
 Ultimately, it comes down to personal preference and taste.